ExaScience/elprep/README.md

 ## Description

 The elprep split command requires two arguments: 1) the input file or a path to multiple input files and 2) a path to a directory where elPrep can store the split files.
-The input file(s) can be .sam, .bam, or .cram.
+The input file(s) can be .sam or .bam.
 It is also possible to use /dev/stdin as the input for using Unix pipes.
 There are no structural requirements on the input file(s) for using elprep split.
 For example, it is not necessary to sort the input file, nor is it necessary to convert to .bam or index the input file.

 elPrep creates the output directory denoted by the output path, unless the directory already exists, in which case elPrep may override the existing files in that directory.
 Please make sure elPrep has the correct permissions for writing that directory.